Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 3: Improving your character
-Rather than progressing in a class or explicitly gaining levels, heroes become stronger by spending experience points (XP) on improving their status.
+Rather than progressing in a class, heroes become stronger by spending experience points (XP).
 This will allow you to choose between a highly specialized character with a small number of very effective abilities, or a character that has many different tools, making them more likely to have exactly what is needed for a given situation.

 ## Gaining XP
 This section will focus on how the party gains XP, and is mostly of concern to Arbiters.